Skip to content

 Authentication scopes

-The Upvest Investment API supports granular authentication scopes, thus improving security.
-You can restrict the permissions and data access that is requested during fetching of the authentication token by specifying the scopes.
+The Upvest Investment API supports granular authentication scopes to improve security.
+By specifying scopes when you request a token, you restrict the permissions and data access that token grants.

-The Security window appears and shows the required scopes for the endpoint.
+The Security window shows additional details, including optional scopes for the endpoint.

 List of authentication scopes